-The City shall continue to support development of new Single Room Occupancy (SRO) hotels by providing incentives that simplify the permitting process and offering incentives such as reduced parking requirements for rent restricted units.
+The City continues to support the development of new SRO hotels especially in locations in close proximity to transit by simplifying the permitting process and offering incentives such as reduced parking requirements.

 Living Units are allowed in downtown residential and mixed-use areas.
 These units are smaller than most studio apartments but have more amenities than traditional SRO hotel rooms.